Submitted on

 Small Shifts, Real Impact.

-Earth Day conversations often focus on familiar ideas—recycling more, using less plastic, planting more trees.
+Eco-friendly and sustainably are more than just Earth Day conversations that often focus on familiar ideas—recycle more, using less plastic, plant more trees.
 These actions matter, but they only begin to touch where real, everyday impact happens.

 For homeowners, the most meaningful environmental choices are often less visible.
 They show up in what we choose to build, how we maintain our homes, and how often we replace what we already have.